From swords to fishing lures to "sprinklers," MLB celebrations have become full-scale productions

-PITTSBURGH (AP) — There are very few things that make Scott Bonnett panic.
+PITTSBURGH — There are very few things that make Scott Bonnett panic.

 Spending the last 15 years making sure the Pittsburgh Pirates have whatever they need whenever they need it has taught the longtime equipment manager the importance of being prepared for anything.